TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 ## Other Components

-Our Tyk Identity Broker (TIB),  MDCB, and Operator components will not be a part of our long term support policy yet.
-We will continue to support all versions of these components, and will offer advice to clients on when to upgrade if necessary.
+Our Tyk Identity Broker (TIB),  MDCB, and Operator components are not part of our Long-Term Support policy yet.
+We will continue to support all versions of these components and will offer advice to clients on when to upgrade if necessary.

 ## What is Hypercare?